CLin168/pdsnd_github/README.md

 washington.csv

 ### Credits
-This is a project repo folked from github.com/udecity/pdsnd_github by Udecity
+This is a project repo forked from github.com/udecity/pdsnd_github by Udecity